It’s been more than five years since we reviewed Zoho Sites, a web publishing solution developed by Zoho Corporation in 2012.

 In case you face an urgent problem, you can reach one of their experts via email directly through the control panel.

 Zoho Sites platform comes as one of the products developed by Zoho Corporation.
 Their other products include, but are not limited to BugTrackers, Custom Apps Creators, LiveDesks, Invoices, Reports and Surveys.
-As I see it, this smorgasbord of software lets the company keep their site builder absolutely free.
-Besides, they also earn from business add-ons for Zoho Sites.
-These are eCommerce, password protection, multiple authors, PayPal integration and some others.
-For more details, visit the pricing page.
+As I see it, this smorgasbord of software lets the company keep their site builder with so affordable fees.

 The theme library is a bit outdated.
-The eCommerce solution is very basic.
+The eCommerce solution is very basic as it allows to sell only 25 products.

-Zoho Sites is an absolutely risk-free website builder.
-Using its free version, you can create and publish an ad-free website, as well as connect your own domain name.
+Zoho Sites is good and risk-free website builder.
+Using its free version, you can create and publish a website, but you couldn’t connect your own domain name.
 In other words, you can get a simple website up and running for the price of your domain name.
-There are also paid business add-ons ($4-8/month).
+There are also paid plans ($5-15/month).

 Zoho Sites user?
 Tell us your story in the comments!